 Sergeant Dugan (pictured with Police Mount Bullseye) was an original member of the Mounted Unit when it began on June 1, 2013.

-Bonnie (pictured with Police Mount Cricket) joined our department as a Mounted Unit volunteer in August 2016.
+Officer Farris (pictured with Police Mount Buckie) joined the Mounted Unit in 2022.

 Volunteer Lori Hayden